mcdallas/classicmagedps/README.md

 ```

+## What?

+If you have no idea what I am talking about or how to install/run this [here](https://repl.it/@mcdallas/CrowdedBowedLinuxpc) is a repl.it link with the code from the first example.
+Just change the parameters you want and click run.

 ## Talents and Debuffs

 You can customize each mage by passing additional arguments.
 The full constructor looks like this: